Skip to the main content.

 The two dimensions: profit impact and supply risk

-The Kraljic matrix is built on two key dimensions that determine the strategic importance and complexity of a given purchase category:
+The Kraljic matrix uses two key dimensions to determine how important and complex a purchase category is.

 The four quadrants and category characteristics